 - Assorted Wet/Dry Sandpaper – This pack includes 5 sheets of assorted sandpaper (1 sheet each of 180, 320, 600, 1000, and 1,500) and can be used for sanding primer, clear coats, and automotive paints.

-(aerosol spray can) – For this repair, red primer worked the best.
+- Red Primer (aerosol spray can) – For this repair, red primer worked the best.

-- Touch Up Paint (aerosol spray) – Custom paint matching your car.
+- Touch-Up Paint (aerosol spray) – Custom paint matching your car.
 Click on the link and select your color.

 - Clear Coat (aerosol spray can)